open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

   These points will include a single exemplar that falls within `le` label and no other `le` labelled point.

-OpenTelemetry Histograms with Delta aggregation temporality should be aggregated into a Cumulative aggregation temporality, or may be dropped.
+OpenTelemetry Histograms with Delta aggregation temporality SHOULD be aggregated into a Cumulative aggregation temporality and follow the logic above, or MAY be dropped.

 #### Summaries

-[OpenTelemetry Summary](#summary-legacy) becomes a metric family with the following:
+An [OpenTelemetry Summary](#summary-legacy) MUST be converted to a Prometheus metric family with the following metrics:

 - A single `{name}_count` metric denoting the count field of the summary.
   All attributes of the summary point are converted to Prometheus labels.